Reviews You Can Rely On

 Ultralight Shelters

 Ultralight shelters are not for the faint of heart.
-This type of tent is for fast-moving minimalists that are prepared to head out into the backcountry with less protection than a traditional tent.
+This type is for fast-moving minimalists who are prepared to head out into the backcountry with less protection than a traditional tent.
 However, if shaving ounces off your pack weight is the top priority, ultralight is the way to go, as the top ultralight tents often weigh as little as 2 lbs.
-As in other tent categories, you can find an ultralight shelter that best suits your camping style, and the tradeoff is typically weight vs. comfort and protection.
-Some models include simply a tarp and guylines and rely on a great pair of trekking poles to complete the structure.
+As in other tent categories, you can find an ultralight shelter that best suits your camping style, and the tradeoff for less comfort and protection is a super low weight.
+Some models include a tarp and guylines, relying on a great pair of trekking poles to complete the structure.
 Others have bathtub-style floors that help protect you and your gear against bad weather.
-Many of the tents in this category can be customized with aftermarket purchases, such as mesh bug netting or extra poles.
+Many tents accept aftermarket purchases, such as mesh bug netting or extra poles.
 In this way, you can tailor your tent to fit your exact preferences and you can have more flexibility regarding how much you want to spend.
-Our favorite models are more versatile and can be set up in various configurations and be used in unconventional ways, potentially multitasking to eliminate the need for packing other gear items.
-Because of the technical weight-saving materials used in the construction of these tents, they can be pretty pricey, but they don't have to be.
-A lower price may come at the cost of added weight, but even with budget models, it's likely that your pack will still be a couple of pounds lighter than if you carry a traditional backpacking tent.
+Our favorite models are more versatile and can be set up in various configurations and used in unconventional ways, potentially multitasking to eliminate the need for packing other gear items.
+Because of the technical weight-saving materials used in constructing these tents, they can be pretty pricey, but they don't have to be.
+A lower price may come at the cost of added weight, but even the budget models will likely provide some weight savings over a traditional backpacking tent.

 Other Things to Consider